techiephile/PCMR_Game_Buyer/README.md

 --- About this ---

-My goal for this script was to make a quick program to assist me when buying games.

-When run the script will take a search term that you give it and enter it into 6 different online PC game stores.
-It will open each store in a browser tab with your search term already entered, thus allowing you to compare prices and save some sweet cash.
+My goal for this script was to make a quick program to assist me when searching for video games across different stores.
+I came up with this script that will take a search term and enter it into different game store sites and open them in browser windows so you can choose the one with the best price.

+Stores it will search:
+Steam
+Origin
+G2A
+Gog
+Greenman Gaming
+Kinguin

+(let me know if I should add any!)

 --- Usage ---